metaory/xback/README.md

 A very very simple (under 30 LoC) **backup** and **restore** tool written in pure Bash

 # Usage
+- link executables to your bin path
-- `cp sample.config config` and update the config
+- copy and update the config `cp sample.config config`
+- place the config in a clean git directory

-- `./mbackup`
+- run `mbackup`
-  - looks for a `./config` file in current working directory,
+  - looks for a `config` file in current working directory,
   - parses the config
   - copy each file/dir of config path to `./data`

-- `./mrestore`
+- run `./mrestore`
   - looks for a `./config` file in current working directory,
   - parses the config
   - restore each entry if exists in `./data`